-^{6.} Cozier (1989) provides an example of a Phillips curve derived from a model in which intertemporally optimizing firms face quadratic costs of changing prices.
-In that model, the parameter δ , the slope of the Phillips curve, is explicitly a function of the degree of price stickiness.
+^{6.} Cozier (1989a) provides an example of a Phillips curve derived from a model in which intertemporally optimizing firms face quadratic costs of changing prices.
+In that model, the parameter δ, the slope of the Phillips curve, is explicitly a function of the degree of price stickiness.

-Williams 1988), that the expectations of actual real world agents are highly adaptive in practice.
+The accelerationist restriction, (3), has been criticized by Sargent (1971), who argues that, under the assumption of (weak-form) rational expectations, the sum of the coefficients on past inflation depends on the inflation generation process and does not necessarily have to equal unity.7 That is, a rejection of restriction (3) does not necessarily reject the natural-rate hypothesis.
+We feel, however, that the use of adaptive expectations here, and elsewhere in the Phillips curve literature, can be justified by recent evidence from experimental asset markets (e.g., Smith, Suchanek and Williams 1988), that the expectations of actual real world agents are highly adaptive in practice.
 Perhaps the costs of processing information are so high, and knowledge of the true model and shocks is so uncertain, that agents use simple rules of thumb, such as supposing that inflation will be in the future what it has been on average in the recent past.
 This idea is pursued by Robert Lucas (1986), who argues that adaptive rules dominate the short-run dynamics of the economy and that full rationality is a property only of the steady state.8 It would be disturbing, though, if the assumption of backward-looking or adaptive expectations conflicted with the emergence of a rational equilibrium in the long run.
 However, Lucas provides an example of a model with multiple equilibria, in which a simple adaptive rule, analogous to that in equation (2), actually converges to the (correct) Pareto-optimal rational equilibrium in the long run.